Ridwan2606/Cellux/README.md

-# Simulator-Seminar
+# Cellux

-My solution to the assignments given by Professor Joseph Vybihal during the Winter 2020 Simulator Seminar
+This is a highly object-oriented Java project to simulate a 2.5 discrete cellular world with diverse avatars, living creatures, terrains as well as the interaction in this ecosystem.
+Currently in development.

+Inspired by Professor Joseph Vybihal’s seminars on simulators.